happyagosmith/jig/cmd/testdata/rn.md

 ## FIXED BUGs
 - |jig-test| this is a jira bug JIRA-456
+- |jig-test| this is the gitlab issue 2 title 2

 or

 JIRA-456: jig-test

+2: jig-test

 ## BREAKING CHANGES
 - |jig-test| conventional commit SILK-222

 or